Purchasing a home in Durham with Seagroves Realty

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of getting your application.

-The estimate is based on the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy.
-I'll analyze the estimate and let you know if it all looks okay.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to involve all closing costs and be within a precise range of accuracy.
+I'll examine the estimate and let you know if it all looks good.

-Then it's time to close on your house.
-This will most often occur at a title company or escrow office and will most often be a smooth and comfortable event.
+Then we'll close on your home.
+This will likely take place at a title company or escrow office and will most often be a smooth and relaxed occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, make sure you call me at 919-317-1115 or e-mail me at .
+And if you have any questions, be sure to call me at 919-317-1115 or e-mail me at .